vmware/container-service-extension/docs/cse3_1/CSE31.md

 * Support for Kubernetes Container Storage Interface for VCD (CSI) version 1.2, as default.
 Learn more about [CSI for VCD](https://github.com/vmware/cloud-director-named-disk-csi-driver/blob/1.2.0/README.md)
 * Support for Python 3.10 version for CSE installation
 * Support for Antrea, CPI, CSI version overwrites.
 Learn more [here](CLUSTER_MANAGEMENT.html#rde21_new_fields)
+* A new Ubuntu 20.04 Native template for K8s 1.23 Kubernetes Clusters.
+Learn more here.(FILL)
+* Revision updates to existing Ubuntu 16.04 Native templates.
+Learn more here (FILL)
 ### CSE 3.1.2

 * Cluster API Provider for Cloud Director that offers multi-control plane clusters and cluster upgrades using declarative, Kubernetes-style APIs.
 Learn more about [CAPI for VCD](https://github.com/vmware/cluster-api-provider-cloud-director/blob/0.5.0/README.md)